Seq # 130110030

 Bionomics

 Eggs are deposited on a variety of lower plants.
-Almost half of the caterpillars hibernate as young larva and keep on feeding in the next year.
+Almost half of the caterpillars hibernate as young larvae and keep on feeding in the next year.
 The other half pupates and hibernates as a pupa.

 The adults are active during the day and later come to light.